perrystephenson/midas/Documentation/UnderstandingTextMining.md

 LDA has less parameters than PLSA.
 Lots of different approaches.
 Main point is that you can provide priors.
 Less likely to overfit.
 Likely to be similar to PLSA in practice.

-### Text Clustering
+## Text Clustering

-Topic mining allows one document to cover multiple topics.
-Topic clustering only allows one topic per document (so each topic is a single cluster of documents).
+Topic mining (above) allows one document to cover multiple topics.
+Topic clustering is similar to topic mining, except that it only allows one topic per document.
+You can think of topic mining as identifying themes which may be present in documents, where clustering is about grouping entire documents into collections based on similarity.

 #### Generative Probabilistic Models